Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

     - SparkSQL tables created
     - ADLS Gen2 mounted at `dbfs:/mnt/datalake` using the Storage Service Principal.
     - Databricks KeyVault secrets scope created
+  - **Log Analytics Workspace** - including a kusto query on Query explorer -> Saved queries, to verify results that will be looged on Synapse notebooks (notebooks are not deployed yet).
-  - **Azure Synapse (formerly SQLDW)** - currently, empty.
+  - **Azure Synapse SQL Dedicated Pool (formerly SQLDW)** - currently, empty.
 The Release Pipeline will deploy the SQL Database objects.
+  - **Azure Synapse Spark Pool** - currently, empty.
+Configured to point the deployed Log Analytics workspace, under "Apache Spark Configuration".
+  - **Azure Synapse Workspace** - currently, empty.
   - **Application Insights**
   - **KeyVault** with all relevant secrets stored.
 - In Azure DevOps